Ancient Sciences

 Astronomical Artefacts:

-The debate over the origin and extent of astronomical knowledge still rages.
-While many historians still believe that megalithic structures were built primarily for funerary purposes, there is now enough evidence to show that our prehistoric ancestors were extremely well acquainted with the heavens.
+The debate over the origin and extent of prehistoric astronomical knowledge still rages.
+While many historians still believe that megalithic structures were built for funerary purposes, there is now enough evidence to show that our prehistoric ancestors were extremely well acquainted with the heavens.

 At 16,500 years old, the Palaeolithic maps of the night sky, discovered on the walls of the famous painted caves at Lascaux in central France, include representations of Pleiades, Orion and a possible lunar count.
 (1) It is just one of a growing number of Palaeolithic evidences of astronomical observation.